Bush and Rubio favored in Florida but other Republicans want a look

-LAKE BUENA VISTA, Fla.
-(Reuters) - Differences emerged on Tuesday among Republican rivals for the 2016 presidential nomination at a forum where it was clear that Jeb Bush and Marco Rubio will face some competition in Florida despite their home-state edge.
+LAKE BUENA VISTA, Fla., June 2 (Reuters) - Differences emerged on Tuesday among Republican rivals for the 2016 presidential nomination at a forum where it was clear that Jeb Bush and Marco Rubio will face some competition in Florida despite their home-state edge.

 The fact that seven Republican candidates or potential candidates spoke at Florida Governor Rick Scott’s “Economic Growth Summit” was proof of the wide-open nature of the search by Florida Republicans for a candidate in the November 2016 election.